-Using Romanized words in Korean can be a useful way to pick up a few Korean words.
+Using romanized words can be a useful way to pick up a few Korean words.
 However, it is far easier to memorize words and speak in a way that can be understood if you take the time to learn Hangul, the Korean alphabet.
-Understanding Hangul can help you notice grammar points and articles, and separate these from vocabulary, making it easier to learn both.
+Understanding Hangul can help you notice grammar points and articles and separate these from vocabulary, making it easier to learn both.

 Do you also have Korean friends?
 Talking to them will become much easier when you learn Korean.
 We have a structured online course that can help you have a 3-minute conversation in Korean in just 90 days!
 Sounds interesting, right?
 Know more about it here.